-The total Claims Fund Credit for a particular year is determined by multiplying the total Contributions made by all of the Members to the Taxpayer for all years by 60%2 (the Claims Fund Percentage) and reducing that amount by Taxpayer's total historical and current losses (net of reinsurance recoverable, and discounted in accordance with Treasury Regulations and Internal Revenue Service guidelines) and by accrued Claims Fund Credits and dividends from all Fund Years.
+The total Claims Fund Credit for a particular year is determined by multiplying the total Contributions made by all of the Members to the Taxpayer for all years by 70% (the Claims Fund Percentage) and reducing that amount by Taxpayer's total historical and current losses (net of reinsurance recoverable, and discounted in accordance with Treasury Regulations and Internal Revenue Service guidelines) and by accrued Claims Fund Credits and dividends from all Fund Years.

-The share of the total Claims Fund Credit that is to be credited to each Eligible Member is an amount equal to that Credit (reduced by an amount equal to the discount on Taxpayer's losses computed pursuant to § 846) multiplied by a fraction whose numerator is equal to 80% of the relevant Member's audited Contributions for the relevant Fund Year, less claims paid and plus claims reserved with respect to that Member in that year, and whose denominator is equal to 80% of the audited Contributions of all of those Eligible Members whose Contributions during the relevant Fund Year exceeded the claims paid and the claims reserved with respect to those Members in that Year.
+The share of the Claims Fund Credit that is to be credited to each Eligible Member is an amount equal to that Credit (reduced by an amount equal to the discount on Taxpayer's losses computed pursuant to § 846) multiplied by a fraction whose numerator is equal to 70% of the relevant Member's audited Contributions for the relevant Fund Year, less claims paid and plus claims reserved with respect to that Member in that year, and whose denominator is equal to 70% of the audited Contributions of all of those Eligible Members whose Contributions during the relevant Fund Year exceeded the claims paid and the claims reserved with respect to those Members in that Year.

-The Plan provides that the Claims Fund Credit shall be issued to Eligible Members as a credit on renewal Contributions for the third Fund Year following the close of the Fund Year with respect to which that Return is made.
+The Plan provides that the Claims Fund Credit shall be issued to Eligible Members as a credit on renewal Contributions as follows: 50% at the start of the fifth year, and 25% at the start of each of the sixth and seventh years, following the close of the Fund Year with respect to which the Return is made.